-Whether you need to remove the background of a photo to replace it, or simply create a pristine white background for uploading to the web, BeFunky’s Photo Editor is home to three powerful tools to help you make it happen.
-No background is too complicated to remove - simply choose the areas of the photo you’d like to make transparent and our photo editing tools will take care of the rest.
+Whether you need to create a transparent background for uploading images to the web, or erase the background of an image layer to replace the background entirely, BeFunky’s Photo Editor is home to three powerful tools to help you make it happen.
+Between our automatic Background Remover and the ability to cut out objects from photos manually, no background is too complicated to remove!
+Simply choose the areas of the photo you’d like to make transparent and our photo editing tools will take care of the rest.

 Here are the best tools for the job, plus instructions on how to remove photo backgrounds with them:

 The Cutout Tool

 The Cutout tool is perfect for cutting objects out of your photos and removing the background entirely.
 It’s the most ideal option for erasing busy photo backgrounds and isolating subjects.
 This tool comes with an automatic Background Remover and plenty of incredible brush options, and depending on the type of image you’re working with, here’s an overview:

 Images With a Defined Subject

 If your image has a main subject, such as a portrait, product photography, or any image with an object as the focal point, the Background Remover is the way to go.
 After selecting the Cutout tool from the Edit menu, simply click the Remove Background button.

 A preview of your image will appear, showing the subject that our AI-powered Background Remover detected with a transparent background.
 If there are some areas that need to be touched up, fear not.
 You can always use the Cutout tool brushes to clean up those areas after selecting the blue checkmark.